 This can be especially challenging when you have short stopovers in large cities, and limited time to see the sights.
 And if you happen to get dropped off in the middle of a European city on a Sunday or Monday, you may find that a lot of attractions have short hours of operation, if they’re open at all.

-Mark and I found this out on our very first trip to Europe back in 2006, when we toured Italy through Contiki.
+Mark and I found this out on our very first trip to Italy, when we toured Italy through Contiki.
 We had a short five-hour stopover in Milan on our way to Venice.
 But, we arrived on a Sunday, so many sights were closed.
 However, we did find several cool things to see that were open.
 Better yet, they were all in close proximity to each other, so we were able to make the most of our brief excursion to Milan.

 Milan Cathedral in the Piazza del Duomo